 About The Author

-Mark S. Robinson has spent the past 45 years in advertising at some of the industry's most prestigious agencies.
-Mark has been featured in Fortune magazine, Black Enterprise, The New York Times, The Wall Street Journal and Advertising Age.
+Mark S. Robinson has spent the past 45 years in advertising at some of the industry’s most prestigious agencies.
+Mark has been featured in Fortune magazine, The New York Times, The Wall Street Journal, Black Enterprise and Advertising Age.

-Mark is a past member of the American Advertising Federation's Multicultural Marketing Leadership Council, a national touring lecturer for the Advertising Educational Foundation, and an ongoing mentor for MAIP (Minority Advertising Internship Program) for the American Association of Advertising Agencies.
+Mark is a past member of the American Advertising Federation’s Multicultural Marketing Leadership Council, a national touring lecturer for the American Educational Foundation, and an ongoing mentor for MAIP for the American Association of Advertising Agencies.

-Mark's 2nd book, "Black On Madison Avenue," winner of an astounding 9 literary book awards, is part deeply personal memoir and part explosive history of what he calls "America's most un-diverse white collar profession."
+Mark’s earlier book, “Black On Madison Avenue,” winner of an astounding 9 literary book awards, is part memoir and part explosive history of “America’s most un-diverse white collar profession.”

 Read more